withastro/astro/packages/integrations/cloudflare/README.md

 Cloudflare Pages has 2 different modes for deploying functions, `advanced` mode which picks up the `_worker.js` in `dist`, or a directory mode where pages will compile the worker out of a functions folder in the project root.

-For most projects the adaptor default of `advanced` will be sufficient; the `dist` folder will contain your compiled project.
+For most projects the adapter default of `advanced` will be sufficient; the `dist` folder will contain your compiled project.
 Switching to directory mode allows you to use [pages plugins](https://developers.cloudflare.com/pages/platform/functions/plugins/) such as [Sentry](https://developers.cloudflare.com/pages/platform/functions/plugins/sentry/) or write custom code to enable logging.

-In directory mode the adaptor will compile the client side part of you app the same way, but moves the worker script into a `functions` folder in the project root.
-The adaptor will only ever place a `[[path]].js` in that folder, allowing you to add additional plugins and pages middleware which can be checked into version control.
+In directory mode the adapter will compile the client side part of your app the same way, but moves the worker script into a `functions` folder in the project root.
+The adapter will only ever place a `[[path]].js` in that folder, allowing you to add additional plugins and pages middleware which can be checked into version control.
 Cloudflare documentation contains more information about [writing custom functions](https://developers.cloudflare.com/pages/platform/functions/).

 ```ts
 // directory mode